DataBiosphere/featured-notebooks/README.md

 ```

 where `{vpath}` should be replaced with the desired location of the virtual environment data.
 It is common developer
-workflow to maintain a clean Python environment by frequently re-creating virtual environments.
+pattern to maintain a clean Python environment by frequently re-creating virtual environments.

 ## Links
 Project home page [GitHub](https://github.com/DataBiosphere/bdcat_notebooks)